-Today modular programming is being rediscovered, with nearly every language supporting it or adding official support for it (ES6 modules, Java 9 modules).
+Today modular programming is being rediscovered, with nearly every language supporting it or adding official support for it (ES6 modules).
 In Golang, which was inspired by C and Oberon, modules (packages) are pretty much the only way to structure your code.
-And of course, functional languages like OCaml and F# have always had modules.
+And of course, functional languages like Haskell have always had modules.

 Unfortunately, some of the deeper graph-theoretic concepts I listed above are rarely discussed anymore.
 Modern modular programming literature seems sparse as if everyone is expected to understand these concepts from birth.
 Does anyone else think modular programming deserves more attention?

 - Large-Scale C++ Software Design by John Lakos.
 The modular programming bible.
 Highly recommended.